owncloud-archive/documentation/admin_manual/configuration_files/previews_configuration.rst

 The ownCloud thumbnail system generates previews of files for all ownCloud apps that display files, such as Files and Gallery.

-The following image shows a file (A) where the ownCloud server generates a preview image, and another file (B) that it could not generate a preview for.
-In this case a generic icon is displayed.
+The following image shows some examples of previews of various file types.

 .. figure:: ../images/preview_images.png
+   :alt: Thumbnails of various image and audio/video files.

 By default, ownCloud can generate previews for the following filetypes: